ZZZlax/.Alexander/README.md

 or by downloading from the website https://www.python.org/downloads/

-2. Open the terminal and copy/paste or type this command:
+2. The first time you run Alexander you will need to give it root permissions in order to install all modules.
+To do so open the terminal and copy/paste or type this command:

-sudo python3 /home/[username]/Alex/Getting_Started/install
+sudo python3 /home/[username]/Alex/Alexander.py

-3. Right click on the "Alexander.desktop" created by the installer.
+3. If you chose to create a Desktop Item you must enable launching.
+To do so right click on the "Alexander.desktop" created by the installer.
 Scroll down to "Allow Launching" and click.

 You may now launch Alexander from the desktop by right clicking.
 You may also drag and drop the icon into a bar on your systems desktop.